sbeleidy/playbook/01-welcome/01-playbook.html.md

 title: Mangrove Playbook
 ```

-This playbook is the reference guide for every Mangrove's member
+This playbook is the reference guide for every Mangrove's member.